ros-infrastructure/rospkg/doc/environment.rst

 .. method:: get_ros_home([env=None]) -> str

    Get directory location of ``.ros`` directory (aka ``ROS_HOME``). possible locations for this.
-The :envvar:`ROS_LOG_DIR` environment variable has priority.
-If that is not set, then :envvar:`ROS_HOME`/log is used.
+The :envvar:`ROS_HOME` environment variable has priority.
 If :envvar:`ROS_HOME` is not set, ``$HOME/.ros/log`` is used.

    :param env: override environment dictionary